Livonia Marketplace: Redevelopment

 In September 2008, the City Council held a meeting to discuss redevelopment plans for the mall.
 Demolition of the vacant mall began in February 2009, and concluded in August of the same year.
 The Marketplace opened in mid-2010 with a Walmart Supercenter as a second anchor.
-Walmart opened in August 2010 along with Great Clips, a Verizon store, a RadioShack store, a Dots clothing store and a Coney Island restaurant."Koney Island Inn [A traditional family Greek restaurant]" A Kohl's store opened March 2012.
+Walmart opened in August 2010 along with Great Clips, a Verizon store, a RadioShack store, a Dots clothing store and Koney Island Inn, a Coney Island restaurant which opened at the original Livonia Mall in 1965.
+A Kohl's store opened March 2012.

 On February 6, 2020, it was announced that Sears would be closing as part of a plan to close 31 stores nationwide.
 The store closed in April.